 Final thoughts…

-We hope our list has helped you find a new favourite puzzle challenge – or at least a few hours of stimulating fun.
+We hope that our list has helped you find a new favourite puzzle challenge – or at least a few hours of stimulating fun.

 Have you played and enjoyed any of the entries on our list?
 Or do you have your own recommendation that we haven’t included?
 We’d love to hear from you in the comments below.